Paul Salas

-Paul Andre Solinap Salas (born April 16, 1998), popularly known by his stage name Paul Salas, is a Filipino actor, model, and vlogger.
+Paul Andre Solinap Salas (born April 16, 1998), popularly known by his stage name Paul Salas and also known as Paul Swaggy, is a Filipino actor, model, vlogger and recording artist.

 Early life

 He is the eldest son of Michelle Solinap and Universal Motion dancer Jim Salas.
 He graduated from Starland International School in 2015.

 Career

-He also appeared in stage plays Lilo and Stitch and Sesame Street.
+He also appeared in stage plays Lilo & Stitch and Sesame Street.

 He started his career in 2004 through GMA Network's talent search StarStruck Kids, alongside Miguel Tanfelix, Sandy Talag, Bea Binene and among others.
 He starred in some GMA shows such as Mulawin.

-On 2008, he transferred to ABS-CBN and cast to play Uragon in a live action fantasy series Kung Fu Kids.
+In 2008, he transferred to ABS-CBN and cast to play Uragon in a live action fantasy series Kung Fu Kids.
 Following this, he appeared in as a young version of the main casts of various television series.

 After almost 9 years of staying ABS-CBN, Salas returned to GMA Network in March 2018.
 He then signed a contract with GMA Artist Center on May 17, 2018.

+In July 2025, Salas released his first single under the stage name, Paul Swaggy.